icopy-site/awesome/docs/awesome/awesome-npm.md

 ### Run script with `npx`

-`npm` [comes bundled](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) with `npx` (https://github.com/sindresorhus/awesome-npm/blob/master/Since v5.2.0) — a tool to execute package binaries.
+`npm` [comes bundled](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) with `npx` (Since v5.2.0) — a tool to execute package binaries.
 Each command is executed either from the local `node_modules/.bin` directory, or from a central cache, installing any packages needed in order for `<command>` to run.

 ```json
 {